9dots/9dots.io-pages/Orf0usp.md

 		- Build a structure with the cardboard to keep the littleBits from sliding because of the weight.

 ## Prototype - 25 minutes
-Students will start to build their design using the provided materials.
+Students start to build their design using the provided materials.
 This project will be finished as part of the next lesson.

 ## Standards